Use Azure Private Link to securely connect servers to Azure Arc

 In the Operating system drop-down list, select the operating system that the script is configured to run on.

-Under Network Connectivity, select Private endpoint and select the Azure Arc Private Link Scope created in Part 1 from the drop-down list.
+Under Connectivity method, select Private endpoint and select the Azure Arc Private Link Scope created in Part 1 from the drop-down list.

 Select Next: Tags.